 Failing to comply with government regulations can result in sanctions and fines.
 To operate within the rules, we suggest at least following the first two suggestions outlined in this article.
 Make sure you not only know who your suppliers are but clearly define their responsibilities and outline to them industry best practices.
 Also, take advantage of advanced mobile data collection solutions, which can help you figure out pain points – such as poorly operating suppliers – so your managers can make adjustments on the fly.

 As Boeing, and other companies in similar situations, have likely learned, creating a well-oiled supply chain and supply chain management strategy can help executives exceed budget and manufacturing goals.

-While Boeing remains an industry leader in its respective fields, it faces intense competition from a number of other companies including Airbus, Embraer and Bombardier and other international entrants.
-Its 787 disaster nearly a decade ago may be almost (or at least somewhat) of an after thought now, but it could have done serious, long-term damage - something many other companies couldn't handle.
+While Boeing remains an industry leader in its respective fields, it faces intense competition from a number of other companies including Airbus, Embraer and Bombardier, and other international entrants.
+Its 787 disasters nearly a decade ago may be almost (or at least somewhat) of an afterthought now, but it could have done serious, long-term damage – something many other companies couldn’t handle.

 The three tips we provided here will help your company stay competitive against looming threats while helping you avoid mistakes that hampered Boeing’s quest to make a world-class airplane.